jayrbolton/wot-identity/README.md

 t.assert(cert.expiration > Date.now())
 ```

-## extendExpiration(user, ms)
+## setExpiration(user, ms)

-Extend the expiration date for the user's certificate by `ms` milliseconds.
+Set the expiration date for the user's certificate.
 The cert will get updated and resigned.

 The `user` object must have properties for `signKeys`, `cert`.